10 Types of Frogs in Oregon

 They are also purposefully tinted in a manner that allows them to blend in with the natural colors of the surroundings in which they live.
 They are also capable of imitation.

-Another species of frog, known as the pickerel frog, are similar in appearance to northern leopard frogs.
+Another species of frog, known as the pickerel frog, is similar in appearance to northern leopard frogs.
 They release dangerous poisons to their attackers and serve to dissuade them.

 These northern leopard frogs coexist with pickerel frogs, imitating them and using the similarity to their advantage to escape being eaten by predators.